selbouhaddani/OmicsPLS/README.md

     devtools::install_github("selbouhaddani/O2PLS")
     library(O2PLS)

-If that doesn't work, try the source .tar.gz or the Windows binaries .zip
+If that doesn't work, try the source .tar.gz or the Windows binaries .zip.

 For questions, complaints, bugs, etc, you can mail me or file an issue.